Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Introduction

-The approach modeled by \eqref{eq:minmaxmin_dU} is typically useful in applications where some groundwork must be made ahead of knowing the data.
-An example taken from \cite{hanasusanto2015k} is related to disaster management wherein one must be able to transport relief supplies or evacuating citizens in case a disaster arises.
-Here $\X$ represents the set of all possible paths to the issues.
-The optimized set of emergency paths, $\{\x{1},\ldots,\x{k}\}$ for a small number $k$, ought to be known well before the disaster happens, so that the population has the time to get acquainted with each of them.
-Another example, taken from \cite{Buchheim2017,subramanyam2017k}, considers a parcel service delivering to the same customers every day, i.e. $\X$ is the set of feasible solutions of the vehicle routing problem.
+The approach modeled by \eqref{eq:minmaxmin_dU} is typically useful in applications where some groundwork has to be made ahead of knowing the data.
+An example taken from \cite{hanasusanto2015k} is related to disaster management wherein one must be able to transport relief supplies or evacuating citizens in case an uncertain disaster arises (see e.g. \cite{chang2007scenario,liberatore2013uncertainty}).
+Here the storage locations of the supplies and possible evacuation paths have to be determined in advance.
+The optimized set of emergency plans, $\x{1},\ldots,\x{k}\in \X$ for a small number $k$, ought to be planned and trained for well before the disaster happens.

+Similar applications arise in the context of transportation problems in logistics (e.g. the Hub-Location Problem; see \cite{alumur2012hub}).
+Here a company may have to make decisions in advance (e.g. reserving a fleet of trucks or parts of a railing system owned by the government, constructing facilities or hubs etc.) to provide a working supply-chain in the future.
+Since the future demands of the customers are uncertain, a flexible transportation system is very useful.
+Using the min-max-min approach a small number of transportation-plans can be calculated in advance to decide which long-term decision have to be made and to prepare all employees.
+Another example, taken from \cite{eufinger2017robust,subramanyam2017k}, considers a parcel service delivering to the same customers every day, i.e. $\X$ is the set of feasible solutions of the vehicle routing problem.
 At the beginning of each day, the company determines a route taking into account the current traffic situation.
 In this case again, the drivers need time to be trained for the set of possible routes, to avoid, for instance being stuck in narrow streets with large vehicles.
 Hence, the set of candidate routes should be small and known ahead of the departures of the drivers.